hyperwave-research/pdf2csv/README.md

-# pdf_bank_statement_extractor
+# pdf2csv

-This project allow you to extract bank statement from the pdf you recive.
-This only supported a small set of bank today mainly located in Hong Kong.
+This project allow you to extract generic document that have been implemented from the pdf to a csv, like bank statement, credit card statement, bill.

+## Supported pdf document

+- Hong Kong Standard Chartered bank statement

 ## Why this project ?

-Bank doesn't provide you with an easy way to get your bank statement as a pdf.
+Many pdf that we have cannot be parsed to structured data easilly.
 I tried multiple tool that extract table from pdf, however these tools are not working on bank statement because of the way they are constructed.